 - Representation of the University.
 No undergraduate organization shall purport to represent the views or opinions of Yale University or Yale College in the context of any publication, web page, radio, television, or Web broadcast or public forum.

 - Reserving University Space or Property for a Meeting or Activity.
 If an undergraduate organization wishes to use University space or property for a meeting, lecture, or other activity, that request must be approved by the appropriate administrative office in charge of that facility or space.
-Since there is a heavy demand on University facilities, requests should be submitted as soon as possible and, in any case, at least two weeks in advance of the event.
+Since there is a heavy demand on University facilities, requests should be submitted as soon as possible and, always, at least two weeks in advance of the event.

 The person or organization sponsoring an event or conference that includes guests from outside the Yale community must notify the Yale Police Department at least two weeks prior to the event.
 The chief of the Yale Police Department, or his or her designee, will determine whether police services are needed and the number of police officers appropriate for the event.
 The person or organization sponsoring the event will be financially responsible for police services.